It helps to understand economic change by comparing stories.

 To put the size of the coal industry in context, we were reminded that the middling fast food chain Arbys employed more people than the entirety of the coal industry.
-More journalists have lost their jobs than coal miners.
-To understand job losses in news-gathering, researchers asked, are journalists today’s coal miners?Continue reading More Americans are coal miners than local journalists
+Turns out, though, more journalists have lost their jobs than coal miners.
+To understand job losses in news-gathering then, researchers asked, are journalists today’s coal miners?Continue reading More Americans are coal miners than local journalists

 Profit.
 That’s where the experimentation and funding for long-term projects came from.

 As the near monopoly on the distribution of information that powered the advertising business that kept newsrooms well-stocked has faded, so too has the profitability of the companies that back them.
 And it has coincided with tightened budgets and, therefore, fewer commercially viable journalism products.